MicrosoftDocs/learn/learn-pr/azure/incident-response-with-alerting-on-azure/includes/7-exercise-activity-log-alerts.md

 1. Now that you've defined the rule, select **Create alert rule**.

+Recipients added to the action group will receive a notification that they have been added to the action group, when the alert is activated, and when the alert is triggered.

 It can take up to five minutes for an activity log alert rule to become active.
 In this exercise, if you delete the virtual machine before this time, the alert rule may not trigger.

-Recipients added to the action group will receive a notification that they have been added to the action group, when the alert is activated, and when the alert is triggered.
+Because of this delay, you might not see the same results in the following steps after deleting the VM.

 ## Delete your virtual machine